anokthomas/CodeCrafters/GeminiAPI.md

     const colorOfCloth = prompt(`Enter the color of clothing #${i + 1}:`);
     const materialOfCloth = prompt(`Enter the material of clothing #${i + 1}:`);

-    // Create an object to represent the clothing item const clothingItem = {
-      kind: kindOfCloth,
-      color: colorOfCloth,
-      material: materialOfCloth,
-    };

-    // Add the clothing item to the array clothingArray.push(clothingItem);
   }

-  // Example usage:
   console.log("Added the following clothing items to the array:");
   console.log(clothingArray);
 }